WispFramework/Wisp/docs/docs/Wisp_Framework/Basic_Usage/controllers.md

 ---
 # Controllers

-In Wisp, Controllers are classes that hold methods that are route handlers.
-A controller is a public, non-static class that is marked with `[Controller]` or `[ApiController]` and optionally extends `ControllerBase`.
+Controllers in Wisp are classes that handle incoming HTTP requests and return responses in the form of views, JSON, or other data.
+They are inspired by the familiar ASP.NET MVC model.

 ## Controller Type Attribute